Brought to you by:

 5. The Dublin Mountains Way

-The Dublin Mountains Way is a brilliant challenge for an experienced runner that traverse across from Shankill in the east to Tallaght.
-The marathon distance route is fully waymarked (yellow walking man symbol) so no navigation skills are required and you can do it in stages, or all in one if you’re really keen and you set off early!
+The Dublin Mountains Way is a brilliant challenge for an experienced runner.
+The route traverses across from Shankill in the east to Tallaght.
+The marathon distance route is fully waymarked (yellow walking man symbol) so no navigation skills are required.
+This route is a great training route for ultra-distance trail races.

-You could do it in three stages from Shankill to Three Rock Mountain, from there to the Hellfire Club and from there to the Sean Walsh Park in Tallaght.
+You could do it as one long effort, or in three stages from Shankill to Three Rock Mountain, from there to the Hellfire Club and from there to the Sean Walsh Park in Tallaght.
 From Tallaght, you can get a Luas or a bus back into the city.

-The route runs past forests, mountains, valleys, the Glenasmole Reservoir and will give great views over Dublin city to the north and into the wilds of the Wicklow Mountains in the south.
+The route runs past forests, mountains, valleys, and the Glenasmole Reservoir and will give great views over Dublin City to the north and into the wilds of the Wicklow Mountains in the south.
 The Wicklow Way runs alongside the Dublin Mountains Way at times.
 The signs read DMW and WW to avoid confusion.
-The terrain is a mix of hardpacked trails and country road so a pair of light trail shoes are ideal.
+The terrain is a mix of hardpacked trails and country roads so a pair of light trail shoes are ideal.

 Like this?
 You should check these out: